-On 27 September 2021, the ESC, together with thirteen other European organisations, launched the European Alliance for Cardiovascular Health (EACH) to raise awareness of the burden of cardiovascular disease and call on EU policymakers to develop a comprehensive EU Cardiovascular Disease Plan to address the increasing burden of cardiovascular disease and ensure that citizens - regardless of where they are born or live in the EU - can live longer, healthier lives and are able to continue contributing to society and the economy.
+On 27 September 2021, the ESC, together with fourteen other European organisations, launched the European Alliance for Cardiovascular Health (EACH) to raise awareness of the burden of cardiovascular disease and call on EU policymakers to develop a comprehensive EU Cardiovascular Disease Plan to address the increasing burden of cardiovascular disease and ensure that citizens - regardless of where they are born or live in the EU - can live longer, healthier lives and are able to continue contributing to society and the economy.

 This Alliance builds on a first joint statement published by the partners involved on 16 June 2021.

 Fighting cardiovascular disease - a blueprint for EU action

 On 25 June 2020, ESC and European Heart Network (EHN) met with the EU Commissioner for Health, Stella Kyriakides and members of European Parliament, to launch a joint publication "Fighting cardiovascular disease - a Blueprint for EU action".
 The Blueprint calls for bold and urgent EU action to address the overwhelming burden of cardiovascular disease, which has increased dramatically in the wake of the COVID -19 pandemic.

 In the European Union (EU), the burden of CVD remains greater than that of any other disease.
 Cardiovascular events – mainly myocardial infarction (heart attack) and stroke – remain, by far, the leading cause of death in the EU and are responsible for a very significant proportion of premature deaths.
 Millions of people are living with CVD (or its consequences) and inequalities in the management of CVD are huge across Europe.

 Any notion that “the job is done” is clearly amiss.
 The cost to the economy is unnecessary.
 The cost to human life is tragic and preventable.